The highest peak in the view from our farm is Ben Cruachan, and hence the name of our cattle enterprise

 Our farm has a mixture of dry country pasture and irrigated pasture (approx. 50/50).
 The picture of this cow and calf shows how well Highland Cattle can do in poor conditions provided the correct stocking rate is adhered to.

-Born and brought up in Scotland I immigrated to Australia over thirty eight years ago.
+Born and brought up in Scotland I immigrated to Australia over forty years ago.
 I started breeding Highland Cattle in 1987 initially by means of a "grading up" program using beef shorthorn as a base.
 A first cross cow with a heifer calf at foot was the initial purchase, which was at that time "a wee bit of nostalgia".

 In 1989 the fold rapidly outgrew the "hobby" label with the importation of a delightful young "fullblood" heifer from New Zealand and it was after this we moved away from graded-up stock and concentrated on only “fullblood” animals, all with no grading-up in their pedigrees.
 This gave us the traceability of all our stock back through the various herd books to the original UK herd book.